Fire Safety Management

 To ensure the safety of your staff, buildings and assets, you need the help of expert consultants.
 These consultants can analyse every situation, who are not tied to any particular remedies, but who can give timely, specific advice and independent recommendations.

 Our team of consultants all have NEBOSH fire safety and risk management and fire safety and risk practical certificates, together with a thorough understanding of Regulatory Reform (Fire Safety) Order (RR(FS)O).
-We also have consultants who are associate members of the Institute of Fire Engineering (IFE) within our team.
+We also have consultants who are associate members of the Institute of Fire Engineering (IFE) or who are Tall Buildings Fire Safety Management qualified within our team.
 They produce tailored fire risk assessments, highlighting the exact location of hazards.

 Our consultants can also advise you on the use of our online compliance management solution Assurity Plus 2.0 to view real-time progress of your allocated actions, simplify the way you work, demonstrate greater compliance control, have useable management reporting and enhanced visibility of risks.